Money-Factory/businessfactory/README.md

 ## Acknowledgments

-A big thanks to all the authors of the projects that make this setup possible.
+A big thanks to all the authors of the projects that make this game possible.

 * TODO